open-contracting/standard-development-handbook/docs/extensions/index.rst

 Changing *core* extensions
 --------------------------

 The versioning of core extensions is under discussion in a `pull request <https://github.com/open-contracting/standard/pull/674>`__.
-For now, see `creating new versions of core extensions <../standard/technical/deployment.html#create-new-versions-of-core-extensions>`__.
+For now, see :ref:`standard/technical/deployment:Create new versions of core extensions`.

 Between OCDS versions, changes can be made to the `‘live’ version <https://github.com/open-contracting/extension_registry#extension_versionscsv>`__ of a core extension; this can be treated as a working draft of a future version.